 Staff induction or onboarding is the process of introducing and familiarising a new hire to their new workplace.
-It is a series of events which starts from when an offer of place is accepted and continues for weeks or even months.
-Staff induction occurs during the first day, week and month of employment – with many companies seeing it as something which lasts for the complete first year of employment.
-More and more it is seen as key to engaging and retaining staff.
+It’s the series of events which starts from when an employment offer is accepted and continues for weeks or even months.
+More and more it is seen as a two process that is key to engaging and retaining staff.

-Staff induction can also make considerable difference to your bottom line.
+Staff induction can also make a considerable difference to your bottom line.

 What does your staff induction process say about your business?